Julian Jarrold

-Julian Edward Peter Jarrold (born 1961, Norwich) is a BAFTA-nominated British film and television director.
+Julian Edward Peter Jarrold (born 1961) is a BAFTA-nominated British film and television director.

 Early life and family

-A scion of the Huguenot family originally from near Lyon in France, which founded Jarrolds of Norwich in 1823, he is the only son of Peter Jarrold DL and Juliet née Pollard.
+Jarrold was born in Norwich, a scion of the Huguenot family Jerauld, originally from near Lyon in France, which founded Jarrolds of Norwich in 1823, he is the only son of Peter Jarrold DL and Juliet née Pollard.

 He attended Gresham's School, Holt, before studying at Trinity & All Saints College, Leeds.

 Jarrold is married and resides in London.

 Career

 Jarrold directed Great Expectations, starring Ioan Gruffudd, in 1999.
 The Boston Globe felt that Jarrold helped distinguish it from the many other adaptations by "keeping the reins in on his characters, emotionally and morally.
 They are unromanticized and low-key performances that only rarely spill over into the maudlin and righteous."
 In 2006, Jarrold directed Kinky Boots which has proven hugely popular with audiences in its numerous showing on TV.
 The Chicago Tribune called the film "quite enjoyable, effortlessly well-done on every level, even moving at times, but relatively lightweight."
 In 2007, Becoming Jane was released.
 The Washington Times stated that Jarrold's direction "has made a witty, beautiful film.
 His technical achievement is no small matter, with nice, long tracking shots and clever focus tricks."

 The following year, Jarrold directed the first film adaptation of Evelyn Waugh's iconic story Brideshead Revisited, "one of the great English novels which has never been filmed," according to producer Kevin Loader.
 It starred Hayley Atwell, Matthew Goode, Emma Thompson, and Michael Gambon.
 About the novel's status as an unchangeable classic, Jarrold stated that "there are people who are obsessive and obviously that's going to be daunting when they come and judge us.
 I've had a few people who have said, 'Why are you doing it?'
 But I think there is a generation who know nothing about Brideshead Revisited, who haven't read the book or who are only dimly aware of the TV series because it's been repeated on ITV4 or something."
 The Daily Telegraph felt that Jarrold's "scenes are filled with grand period detail – huge Rolls-Royces, ice sculptures, vast fireplaces of sculptured marble – but he stops it from becoming an overblown, glossy spectacle by making the world around the characters feel like a dream."